 “An ounce of prevention is worth a pound of cure.” – Ben Franklin

-In most aspects of home ownership prevention is your best measure.
-It also wouldn't hurt to check with your insurance company to verify what your policy covers.
-Some policies will only cover the damage to the pipes and not the water damage cause by the resulting leak.
+In most aspects of homeownership, prevention is your best measure.
+It also wouldn’t hurt to check with your insurance company to verify what your policy covers.
+Some policies will only cover the damage to the pipes and not the water damage caused by the resulting leak.
 Often times you will find that you are only covered if it is clear you did everything in your power to prevent the catastrophe in the first place.